cpti372/cpti372.github.io/_posts/2017-11-26-getting-started.md

 featured-img: shane-rounce-205187
 ---

+Maria, 2021 cohort of GBJ, is from Fiji Islands.
+She is the business editor working at [Fiji Sun](https://fijisun.com.fj/) based in Suva,Fiji.
+In this interview, while communicating with her, I can come closer to her

 ## Global, Business, Journalism

 [GitHub Pages](https://pages.github.com) can automatically generate and serve the website for you.
 Let's say you have a username/organisation `my-org` and project `my-proj`; if you locate Jekyll source under `docs` folder of master branch in your repo `github.com/my-org/my-proj`, the website will be served on `my-org.github.io/my-proj`.